cloudmesh/cloudmesh-mpi/doc/chapters/slurm/slurm-raspbian.md

 This tutorial assumes that your manager node's hostname is red and your worker nodes' hostnames are red01, red02, and red03.
 You may have additional workers; be sure to alter this tutorial's commands accordingly (e.g. instead of `red,red0[1-3]` perhaps you have `red,red0[1-4]` if you have five Pis total instead of four).
-Following this name schema will make following this tutorial run more smoothly.
+Following this naming schema will make following this tutorial run more smoothly.

 ## 3. Installation

 ### 3.1 Verify Proper Cluster Setup

 Turn on your Pis and wait for them to boot.
-To be sure that cms is installed properly from the burn tutorial, issue this command in Git
+To be sure that `cms` is installed properly from the burn tutorial, issue this command in Git
 Bash on the host computer:

 ```